-Our prices reflect the average time, labor, and material estimated for each unique job site.
+Our prices reflect the estimated time, labor, and materials needed for each unique job site.
 Our technicians are trained to perform with the utmost speed and precision, but are guaranteed to provide the best quality work, and if that means taking a little extra time to make sure everything is done right, we don’t expect you to pay for it!

 NO WAY!
 We are the only ones who answer our phones!
-During normal business hours, 8a to 5p, Monday thru Friday, your call will be answered by our friendly office manager who is always ready to help you.
-After normal business hours, your call is forwarded to our on-call technician who is ready to help you just the same!
+During normal business hours, 7am to 5pm, Monday through Friday as well as Saturday 8am to 5pm, your call will be answered by our friendly office staff who is always ready to help you.
+After normal business hours or on Sundays, your call is forwarded to our on-call staff who is ready to help you just the same!

 MOST DEFINITELY!
 Check out What Our Clients Say!
-Although we are a fairly new company, we have been honored to serve a great deal of our clients for many years.
+We have been honored to serve a great deal of our clients for many years.
 They have trusted and followed our technicians and we are proud to offer them our continued “Unmatched Quality Through Traditional Service” that all of our clients have come to expect.

 When facets begin to drip or leak, it is usually the internal mechanics that have worn down and need to be replaced.
 This is actually a pretty quick and cheap fix, but the life of your faucets can be prolonged by gently turning them on and off rather than pulling them harshly.

-The biggest key is regular inspection.
+The biggest key is regular maintenance and inspection.
 Rust and/or lime buildup on pipes is a major indication of a leak.
 If you notice either, contact DCP right away, and our expert technicians will take care of it in a flash.
-Keeping up with this quick inspection can save you a lot of time, money and headaches in the long run by preventing anything major from happening such as breaks and flooding.
+Keeping up with a quick maintenance inspection at least once a year can save you a lot of time, money and headaches in the long run.

 Yes!
 It’s not just a problem, it’s an annoyance and it’s costing you money on your water bill every month!
 In fact, a running toilet can cost you an upward of $80-$100 per month extra on your water bill!
 If a toilet continues to run after it is flushed, this usually means that there is a problem with the internal mechanics of the toilet.
 Often a little jiggle of the flushing valve will solve your problem, if not, the mechanics might need to be replaced.
 If the problem persists, call DCP right away to analyze the issue.